 Chlorine- Bad for the lungs, has been linked to thyroid issues, skin irritations, and linked to dementia in the elderly.
 Can be found in many disinfectant cleaning products.
-Chlorine bleach and ammonia are big toxic culprits when it comes to cleaning products.
-They should not be mixed together.
+Chlorine bleach and ammonia are big toxic culprits when it comes to cleaning products. and you should not mix them together.
 If mixed they form chloramine gases which are toxic to the lungs

 Bleach- Found in laundry products, toilet cleaners, many whitening cleaning products, and used as a disinfectant too.
 Causes skin irritations, respiratory issues, liver and kidney damage.
-Cannot be mixed with other cleaning products as it can cause serious chemical reactions.
+You cannot mix with other cleaning products as it can cause serious chemical reactions.

 Phenols- These are found in any cleaner that has the word “sol” in it.
 From solvents, to air fresheners, detergents, flame retardants and disinfectants.
 Can cause liver and kidney damage, as well as skin irritations and central nervous system damage.